 The script only restores the database of the Portal, that is, the state of your dashboards.
 It does not restore the configuration files though, because you may want to keep your current configuration.
-If you need to restore the configuration of the Portal:
+If you need to restore the configuration of the Portal and that of Nginx: